 SECTION B - Permits are issued to Residence Life students and are marked Resident (R).
 The coloration of these permits changes on a yearly basis to reflect an academic year.
 These permits allow a driver to park in the residential lots (R) only.

 SECTION C - Permits are issued to Commuter students and are marked Student (S).
 The coloration of these permits changes on a yearly basis to reflect an academic year.

 SECTION D - Permits are issued to Authorized visitors and are marked Authorized (A).
-These permits have a white background with blue writing.
 This permit allows a driver to park in employee (E), commuter (S), and resident (R) parking areas.

 SECTION E - All of the above permits become void on the effective date of any status change of the individual if the new status is not eligible for the original-type permit issue.